Dior and the silver screen

-A sexy, elegant Jane Russell in the Mazette model in black wool edged with mink for the première of Gentlemen Marry Brunettes in 1955.
+A sexy and elegant Jane Russell wearing the Mazette in black wool, edged with mink, for the première of Gentlemen Marry Brunettes in 1954.

-A devilishly sexy Ava Gardner in The Little Hut, Olivia de Havilland, Marylin Monroe, Sophia Loren smoking among fabric samples in the fitting room at 30, avenue Montaigne.
-Brigitte Bardot, Rita Hayworth who in 1947 ordered a dozen models, and Jean Seberg in a floral-print cocktail dress for the promotion of Breathless.
+A devilishly sexy Ava Gardner in The Little Hu, Olivia de Havilland, Marylin Monroe, Sophia Loren smoking among fabric samples in the fitting room at 30 Avenue Montaigne.
+Brigitte Bardot, Rita Hayworth (who in 1947 ordered a dozen pieces), and Jean Seberg in a floral-print cocktail dress for the promotion of Breathless.

-Then came Jennifer Lawrence, Marion Cotillard, Robert Pattinson, Natalie Portman, Charlize Theron…
+Then came Jennifer Lawrence, Marion Cotillard, Robert Pattinson, Natalie Portman and Charlize Theron…